-Chess tournament software for modern directors and organizers
+Chess tournament software for registration, pairings, and standings

-Run the full tournament room from one cloud workspace: sections, pairings, standings, organizer communication, and live event operations without falling back to spreadsheets or disconnected desktop tools.
+Run registration, sections, pairings, standings, organizer communication, and live event operations from one cloud workspace without falling back to spreadsheets or disconnected desktop tools.

 Set up sections, staffing, format, and the operational structure that will carry through the whole event.